Comparisons10 min read

 Which is better for tirzepatide?

-Eden appears cheaper on PeptidePub's listed tirzepatide pricing, while SkinnyRx may offer more formulation choice.
+Pricing is close once Eden's membership is counted — Eden's $199/month tirzepatide plus the $99/month membership lands near SkinnyRx's $299/month, while SkinnyRx may offer more formulation choice.
 If your main question is whether tirzepatide makes sense versus semaglutide, read PeptidePub's Tirzepatide vs Semaglutide comparison first.

 Should I choose the cheapest GLP-1 provider?